 28 March 2017

-The bill would require the Chancellor of the Exchequer to ensure that double taxation treaties with developing countries support the UK’s overseas aid and poverty-reduction goals.
-It would also require the Chancellor to report to Parliament on how each treaty aligns with these aims.
+This bill would require the Chancellor of the Exchequer to ensure that the UK's double taxation treaties with developing countries support the government's overseas aid and poverty reduction goals.
+It would also require the Chancellor to report back to Parliament on how each treaty aligns with those aid objectives.

 Generated 21 February 2026